Got (the healthiest) Milk?

 Almond Milk

-• The things I said about soy milk apply to almond milk: too many brands, too many options (light, unsweetened, flavored, etc), and most brands have sugar added (up to 12g)
+• Many points above about soy milk apply to almond milk: there are many options (light, unsweetened, flavored) and most brands have too many preservatives and thickeners (e.g. carrageenan) and sugar added (up to 12g per 8oz).

-• Almond milk has virtually no protein (only about 1g).
-So if you’re looking for a protein packed alternative to milk, this isn’t it
+• Almond milk has virtually no protein (only about 1g per 8oz).
+So if you’re looking for a protein packed alternative to milk, this isn’t it.

 What does almond milk offer you?
-A great alternative to milk for those that are allergic to lactose or soy, or vegan.
-One cup can have only 40 calories, making it a great substitute for milk for those trying to cut back on calories or lose weight.
+An alternative to milk for those that are allergic to lactose and soy, or for vegans.
+It’s also a lower calorie option compared to regular milk (if you choose unsweetened almond milk).
 1 cup of unsweetened almond milk has 40 calories, 3 g fat, 0 g saturated fat, 45% DV calcium, 25% DV vitamin D, and 50% DV vitamin E. Almond milk also offers riboflavin, vitamin B12, and zinc.

 a

-The Picky Eater Recommendation: If you’re going to drink almond milk, pick the unsweetened version with only 40 calories for 1 cup.
+The Bottom Line: If you’re going to drink almond milk, pick the unsweetened, organic version (40 calories for 1 cup, no sugar), with no carrageenan.
 But this isn’t a great alternative for milk because of the lack of protein – so if you only drink almond milk, get your protein elsewhere!

 a